Port of Spain: Green spaces, squares and places

 There are a number of well placed green spaces which have been preserved in Port of Spain.
 Many of them are referred to as squares or parks.
 Although some of the Squares have retained some of their "original framework" which consists of lengths of metal placed in concrete, which surround the exterior of the space, with each Square having at least four gates.
 These gates are positioned on the corners so as to allow the main paths of the Square to form an X. Some of the Squares have not retained nor do they give the appearance of having had the lengths of metal placed on its exterior points as lines of demarcation.
 By virtue of the gates to the Squares not being closed at any time and the lack of metal enclosures on others, there is the impression that these Squares and places are also open to the public at all hours.
 In some of the Squares, there are street lights to illuminate the interior of the square at nighttime.

 Some of the more famous squares are as follows:

-Lord Harris Square which is located between Pembroke, New and Abercromby Sts. was "established in the early 1900s, (and) is named as a tribute to Lord Harris, governor of Trinidad between 1846 and 1854".
+Lord Harris Square which is located between Pembroke, New and Abercromby Streets. was "established in the early 1900s, (and) is named as a tribute to Lord Harris, governor of Trinidad between 1846 and 1854".

-Woodford Square is located between Frederick, Abercromby and Hart Sts.
+Woodford Square is located between Frederick, Abercromby and Hart Streets.
 It is bounded by the Old National Library, The Red House and the Trinity Cathedral.
-Woodford Square is sometimes referred to as "University of Woodford Sq because of its occasional use by soapbox speakers and gospel preachers, this is the symbolic center of downtown.
+Woodford Square is sometimes referred to as "University of Woodford Square because of its occasional use by soapbox speakers and gospel preachers, this is the symbolic centre of downtown.
 Dr Eric Williams, Trinidad and Tobago’s first prime minister, lectured to the masses here about the importance of sovereignty, which later led to the country’s independence from Britain".

-"Woodford Square was formerly known as Brunswick Square.".
-However prior to 1808, "Woodford Square was first known as the Place of Souls by the native Indians who fought a bloody battle on this open space. .....
+"Woodford Square was formerly known as Brunswick Square."
+However, prior to 1808, "Woodford Square was first known as the Place of Souls by the native Indians who fought a bloody battle on this open space. .....
 With the coming of the French settlers to the island, they called the Place of souls – Place Des Ames.
 Place Des Ames means Place of souls.
 Place Des Ames later became known as Brunswick Square.
 Brunswick Square was used as a parade ground for soldiers.
 Many of these soldiers were Germans.
 Brunswick is a German name, and so it is believed that this open space was named after the German soldiers who used it."